lerina/lerina.github.io/html/code/FiTCode/80_s_Style.md

 helps us remember it so it eventually gets fixed.

-## 6 The Three Rules of Cheating
+## 6 The Three Rules of passing_the_buck

-Cheating is one of the best tools in the programming toolbox, and a trick you should be using all the time.
-The rule of cheating is this (also repeated above):
+passing_the_buck is one of the best tools in the programming toolbox, and a trick you should be using all the time.
+The rule of passing_the_buck is this (also repeated above):

 If you don't know immediately how to solve a problem,\